 Cold beverages are key in Morocco, as they help to beat the heat.
-And among these popular chilled drinks are milkshakes and smoothies.
+Among these popular chilled drinks are milkshakes and smoothies.
 Unlike most smoothies we know, however, Moroccan-style milkshakes and smoothies rarely include yogurt.
 This smoothie recipe features sweetened condensed milk (lait concentré sucré), which creates the volume and creaminess signature to healthy fruit smoothies.

 If you are worried about the beverage being too sweet for your liking, you can use unsweetened evaporated milk (lait concentré non-sucré) instead and simply sweeten to taste with sugar or honey.